Kyle Negrito

-Kyle Angela Negrito (born December 15, 1996) is a Filipino volleyball player.
+Kyle Angela Negrito (born December 15, 1996) is a Filipina volleyball player.
 She currently plays for Creamline Cool Smashers in the Premier Volleyball League.

 Volleyball career

 UAAP

 Negrito was a member of FEU Lady Tamaraws collegiate women's University and she plays Setter for the team.

 In 2019, Negrito make her final year in the UAAP and plays for Creamline Cool Smashers as she turns pro.

 PVL

 In 2018, Negrito joined Tacloban Fighting Warays in the Premier Volleyball League.

-In 2019, Negrito was sign by the Creamline Cool Smashers.
+In 2019, Negrito was signed by the Creamline Cool Smashers.